briancavalier/promiseT/README.md

 ## Why?

 There is currently a gap between the Promise and Monad communities, and I've been thinking about ways to bridge that.
-The two concepts powerful and elegant, and I think it would be awesome for them to work together, and for the communities to converge.
+The two concepts are powerful and elegant, and I think it would be awesome for them to work together, and for the communities to converge.

 ## Running examples